 In Gabon, Canada is represented by the Canadian High Commission in Yaoundé, Cameroon since 2005.
 Canada also has an Honorary Consulate in Libreville, the capital of Gabon.
-Gabon is represented in Canada by an Ambassador in Ottawa since 1971, and a Chargé d’Affaires en Pied since 2011.
+Between 1971 and 2011, Gabon was represented in Canada by an Ambassador in Ottawa, and since 2011 is represented by a Chargé d’Affaires en Pied.
 Gabon also has a Consulate in Montreal.

 Canada established diplomatic relations with Gabon in 1963.
 Bilateral relations between Canada and Gabon are modest.
 The two countries collaborate in various multilateral forums including the International Organisation of la Francophonie (IOF).

 Bilateral trade relations between Gabon and Canada are growing.
-Gabon was the third market for Canadian exports in Central Africa in 2011.
-Gabon and Canada signed a Double Taxation Agreement, which came into effect on January 1, 2009.
-This type of accord facilitates investment in both countries and will likely lead to more Canadian investment in Gabon.
-Canadian companies operating in Gabon are primarily active in the extractive sector and engineering.
+Gabon was the third market for Canadian exports in Central Africa in 2013.
+Gabon and Canada signed a Double Taxation Agreement, which came into effect on December 22, 2008.
+This type of agreement facilitates investment in both countries and should lead to more Canadian investment in Gabon.
+Canadian companies operating in Gabon are primarily active in the extractive and engineering sectors.